Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 How does it work?

-1. Build your cloud native application using Serverless Framework.
+1. Build your cloud-native application using Serverless Framework.

 2. Create non-lambda AWS resources (DynamoDB tables, SQS queues, EventBridge's event buses, etc.) using the [aws-cdk-lib](https://www.npmjs.com/package/aws-cdk-lib) (the aws-cdk v2).